luffyscreen/web-kiosk/README.md

 - Displays any website in immersive full-screen mode
 - Automatically launches on device boot
 - Brings itself back to the foreground if minimized
-- Click and scroll are disabled in WebView
+- Clicking and scrolling are disabled in WebView on TV
 - Supports website rotation (0°, 90°, 180°, 270°), even if the device doesn’t support orientation changes
 - Automatic retry mechanism with exponential backoff for network failures
 - Automatically injects responsive viewport meta tags